trantrungtin/googlemock-extension/README.md

-# googlemock_extension
-Enhance the google mock to allow you mock non-virtual methods.
+# Extension for Google Mock

+## Features

+*   Support non-virtual methods
+*   Same functionality as google mock

 ## Use cases